 - 1. For admission to the Faculty a candidate for a degree or qualification in Pure Science must satisfy one of the requirements (i) to (iii):- - (i) Scottish Certificate of Education examinations.
-Standard Grade passes in Chemistry, Physics and Mathematics at Credit Level along with Higher (H) grade passes in two of the following subjects (at least one being a subject marked by an asterisk):- - Biology, Chemistry, Economics, Geography, Geology, Mathematics, Physics, or such other subjects as may be approved by the Faculty Council. - (ii) General Certificate of Education examinations.
-General Certificate of Secondary Education at grades A, B or C in Chemistry, Mathematics, and Physics, along with Advanced (A) level passes in two of the following subjects (at least one being a subject marked by an asterisk):- Biology, Botany, Chemistry, Economics, Geography, Geology, Mathematics, Physics, Zoology, - or such other subjects as may be approved by the Faculty Council. - (iii) Passes in other examinations at such levels and in such subjects as the Faculty Council may accept as an equivalent qualification to those mentioned in (i) or (ii).
+Standard Grade passes in Chemistry, Physics and Mathematics at Credit Level along with Higher (H) grade passes in two of the following subjects (at least one being a subject marked by an asterisk): Biology Chemistry Economics Geography Geology Mathematics Physics or such other subjects

+Biology, Chemistry, Economics, Geography, Geology, Mathematics, Physics, or such other subjects as may be approved by the Faculty Council.

+- (ii) General Certificate of Education examinations.
+General Certificate of Secondary Education at grades A, B or C in Chemistry, Mathematics, and Physics, along with Advanced (A) level passes in two of the following subjects (at least one being a subject marked by an asterisk):- Biology, Botany, Chemistry, Economics, Geography, Geology, Mathematics, Physics, Zoology, or such other subjects as may be approved by the Faculty Council. - (iii) Passes in other examinations at such levels and in such subjects as the Faculty Council may accept as an equivalent qualification to those mentioned in (i) or (ii).